The Bachelor (American TV series) season 23: Bachelor in Paradise Canada

-Clemmens returned for the inaugural season of Bachelor in Paradise Canada.
-She split from her partner Kamil Nicalek during week 5.
+Caitlin returned for the inaugural season of Bachelor in Paradise Canada.
+She split from Kamil Nicalek in week 5.

 Dancing with the Stars

-Outside of Bachelor Nation franchise, Brown was chosen for the twenty-eighth season of Dancing with the Stars.
+Outside of Bachelor Nation franchise, Hannah B. was chosen for the twenty-eighth season of Dancing with the Stars.
 She went on to win with her partner, Alan Bersten.

 The Bachelor

-Brown appeared in two episodes in season 24 of The Bachelor.
+Hannah B. appeared in two episodes in season 24 of The Bachelor.
 In addition, Heather Martin attempted to join the cast of season 25 of The Bachelor.
 Cassie Randolph made a guest appearance during the season 26 finale of The Bachelor.
-Tahzjuan Hawkins attempted to join the season 27 cast.
+Tahzjuan attempted to join the season 27 cast.

 Beyond the Edge

-Underwood competed in the first season of Beyond the Edge where he was crowned the winner.
+Colton Underwood competed in the first season of Beyond the Edge where he was crowned the winner.

 Coming Out Colton

-In 2021, after publicly coming out as gay, Underwood starred in an unscripted, six-episode Netflix documentary series titled Coming Out Colton.
-In the series, Ehie made an appearance in the sixth episode.
+In 2021, after publicly coming out as gay, Colton starred in an unscripted, six-episode Netflix documentary series titled Coming Out Colton.
+In the series, Onyeka made an appearance in the sixth episode.

+The Goat

+Tayshia appeared on the first season of The Goat.

+Got to Get Out

+Demi appeared on the first season of the Hulu show Got to Get Out.

+The Masked Singer

+Colton competed on season eleven of The Masked Singer.

+The Traitors

+Underwood competed on the fourth season of The Traitors.